How can we help? 👋

 • Simply reinterprets the existing numbers using the newly selected unit system

-Important: Changing the asset unit system does not convert values.
+Warning Changing the asset unit system does not convert values.

 • An asset has Gross floor area (GFA) entered as 10 with the asset unit system set to metric

-• If the asset unit system is later changed to imperial, the value remains 10
+• If the Asset unit system is later changed to imperial, the value remains 10

 • Scaler will now interpret that value as 10 square feet, not 10 square metres